 2. Travel hobbies can you make money to fund travel

 If you are particularly good (or practice enough to become good) at your travel hobby on the road, you can potentially make a little money to fund more travel by selling your creations.
-You might be able to sell braided jewelry or carved soap figures to fellow hostel guests or even sell small drawings or bracelets to other tourists in areas that don’t require a vendor license to join a street market.
+You might be able to sell braided jewelry or carved soap figures to fellow hostel guests.
+You could even sell small drawings or bracelets to other tourists (in areas that don’t require a vendor license to join a street market).

 3. They can help you avoid travel burnout

 Travel itself can feel like a full-time job.
 Itineraries, planning, and the pressure to see and do everything can be overwhelming.
 Over time, even many professional digital nomads get burnout on traveling (that’s one reason that slow travel, described in detail by a fellow blogger here, is growing in popularity).
 Even though it might be difficult to give ourselves permission to rest and not spend every moment of our trip doing and exploring, it’s important to take breaks- a travel hobby can be a helpful way to occupy your hands and your mind while you give your body a chance rest.